Lumi-supercomputer/lumi-userguide/docs/software/packages/pytorch.md

                       -B"$SCRATCH:$SCRATCH" \
                       $SCRATCH/pytorch_rocm5.4.1_ubuntu20.04_py3.7_pytorch_1.12.1.sif python cnn_distr.py
 ```
 Here we have used a few environment variables.
-The ones starting with `NCCL_` and `CXI_`, as well as `FI_CXI_DISABLE_CQ_HUGETLB` are used by RCCL for the communication over Slingshopt.
+The ones starting with `NCCL_` and `CXI_`, as well as `FI_CXI_DISABLE_CQ_HUGETLB` are used by RCCL for the communication over Slingshot 11 interconnect.
 The `MIOPEN_` ones are needed to make [MIOpen](https://rocmsoftwareplatform.github.io/MIOpen/doc/html/index.html) create its caches on `/tmp`.
 Finally, with `SINGULARITYENV_LD_LIBRARY_PATH` some directories are included in the container's `LD_LIBRARY_PATH`.
 This is important for RCCL to find the `aws-ofi-rccl` plugin.
 In addition, `NCCL_DEBUG=INFO`, can be used to increase RCCL's logging level to make sure that the `aws-ofi-rccl` plugin is being used: The lines
 ```bash
 NCCL INFO NET/OFI Using aws-ofi-rccl 1.4.0
 ```